Teksta versija

 1) payments made by the buyer of the immovable property for the relevant immovable property shall be first directed by the authority which performs alienation to the proportionate discharge of the principal amount of the purchase price and the interest payment for the deferred payments (instalments);

-2) discharge of the principal amount of the purchase price and the interest payment for the deferred payments shall not release the buyer of the immovable property from the penalty payments calculated in accordance with the procedures laid down in the instalments purchase contract;
+2) discharge of the principal amount of the purchase price and the interest payment for the deferred payments shall not release the buyer of the immovable property from the penalty payments calculated in accordance with the procedures laid down in the hire purchase contract;

-4) after discharge of the principal amount of the purchase price of the immovable property and the interest payment for the deferred payments, further payments made by this buyer of the immovable property shall be directed to the discharge of the penalty calculated in accordance with the procedures laid down in the instalments purchase contract by applying the procedures referred to in Sub-paragraph 3 of this Paragraph.
+4) after discharge of the principal amount of the purchase price of the immovable property and the interest payment for the deferred payments, further payments made by this buyer of the immovable property shall be directed to the discharge of the penalty calculated in accordance with the procedures laid down in the hire purchase contract by applying the procedures referred to in Sub-paragraph 3 of this Paragraph.

 [8 July 2011]

-14. During a period from 1 August 2011 to 31 December 2012, the authority which performs alienation may, upon request of the buyer of the immovable property, defer the payment of the principal amount of the purchase price specified in the instalments purchase contract for this immovable property and of the penalty for a period requested by the buyer of the immovable property but for no longer than one year if the buyer submits a document issued by a competent authority regarding the fact that he or she has paid the taxes specified by law and is also able to demonstrate his or her solvency.
+14. During the period from 1 August 2011 to 31 December 2012, the authority which performs alienation may, upon request of the buyer of the immovable property, defer the payment of the principal amount of the purchase price specified in the hire purchase contract for this immovable property and of the penalty for a period requested by the buyer of the immovable property but for no longer than one year if the buyer submits a document issued by a competent authority regarding the fact that he or she has paid the taxes specified by law and is also able to demonstrate his or her solvency.

 [8 July 2011]